DakshSingh2998/React1/README.md

 Full Stack App using React, AI ML, JDBC
 A responsive website to perform operations on the table in the database using ReactJS, JDBC and do prediction using Machine Learning Regression.
 ~Internship Project
+Code cannt be shared as it was asked not to.